bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/export.md

     export { default as DefaultExport } from 'bar.js';

-The “export from” syntax allows the `as` token to be omitted; however this will mean the default item cannot be imported as a named import:
+The "export from” syntax allows the `as` token to be omitted; however this will mean the default item cannot be imported as a named import:

     export { default, function2 } from 'bar.js';